- Chapter Two -

 One small motion —

-and it would have drifted out of reach.
+and it would have drifted

 I almost chose differently.

-Day five — I reread the letter.
+Day five —

 Slowly.

-You had written about something you felt
+He had written about

 before knowing me.